Marmorpalais

 Insider Tips

-Photography: While photography may be allowed in certain areas, it is wise to check for specific restrictions.
-Capturing the exquisite details of the architecture can make for stunning images, so be prepared with your camera.
+• Photography: While photography may be permitted in certain areas, it is wise to check for specific restrictions, especially in exhibition spaces.

 Practical Information